 (b) All monies received shall be paid into the banking account of the Medical Ethics Alliance.

 (c) The Treasurer shall be responsible for disbursements.

-(e) Council may invest the funds of Alliance in such manner as it determines.
+(e) Council may invest the funds of the Alliance in such manner as it determines.

-The Alliance may be dissolved at any time by a resolution passed by a majority of 75% of those present and voting at an E.G.M.
-Any property and monies held by or for the Alliance and remaining after the satisfaction of any debts and liabilities of the Alliance shall be applied cy-pres in pursuance of a scheme approved by the Charity Commissioners under their powers contained in the Charities Act 1993 and any subsequent enactments
+The Alliance may be dissolved at any time by a resolution passed by a majority of 75% of the members present and voting at an E.G.M.
+Any property and monies held by or for the Alliance and remaining after the satisfaction of any debts and liabilities of the Alliance shall be applied cy-pres in pursuance of a scheme approved by the Charity Commissioners under their powers contained in the Charities Act 2012 and any subsequent enactments.